clintonnzedimma/laravel_ice_fire/README.md

 <ol>

 <!-- 1 -->
-<li> To create a book send a POST request to http://localhost:8000/api/v1/books
+<li> To create a book, send a POST request to http://localhost:8000/api/v1/books
 with the following data
     <ul>
         <li> name </li>